 The original parcel, with a 78 foot frontage, had been purchased from the Commonwealth of Massachusetts on September 10, 1859, by George Goss and Norman Carmine Munson, the contractors responsible for filling the Commonwealth’s Back Bay lands.
 On the same day, they had sold it to banker Franklin Haven (one of the three Commissioners on the Back Bay responsible for the sale of the Commonwealth’s land), who then sold it on December 17, 1859, to Samuel Hooper.

-Henry Whitwell had his own home built at 161 Beacon ca. 1863, where he lived with his parents, Samuel Whitwell and Sophia (Story) Whitwell, and his unmarried sister and brother, Sophia Louisa Whitwell and Samuel Horatio Whitwell (who also was his business partner).
-He sold the lot at 167 Beacon in February of 1865 and the lot at 165 Beacon in May of 1868.
-In June of 1870, he bought back the lot at 167 Beacon and had a house built there.
+Henry Whitwell lived at 161 Beacon with his parents, Samuel Whitwell and Sophia (Story) Whitwell, and his unmarried sister and brother, Sophia Louisa Whitwell and Samuel Horatio Whitwell (who also was his business partner).

-Sophia (Story) Whitwell died in December of 1867 and Samuel Whitwell died in March of 1871.
-Soon after their father’s death, Henry, Sophia, and S. Horatio Whitwell moved to the new house at 167 Beacon.
+Henry Whitwell’s father died in March of 1871.
+Soon thereafter, Henry, Sophia, and S. Horatio Whitwell moved to the new house at 167 Beacon.

-In 1871, Henry Whitwell had a new house built at 163 Beacon.
-When it was completed, he offered it for sale.
+Henry Whitwell offered the new house at 163 Beacon for sale.
 In a December 19, 1871, advertisement in the Boston Evening Transcript, he described it as “finished throughout in the best manner, in hard wood, for sale on liberal terms.”
 It remained unsold until 1872.

 On March 5, 1872, 163 Beacon was purchased from Henry Whitwell by Daniel Denny, Jr. He and his wife, Mary DeForest (Bigelow) Denny, made it their home.
 They previously lived on Savin Hill Road in Dorchester.
 They also maintained a home in Milton.